Psychologists

 LDS, in partnership with Disability Alliance BC (DABC), hosted a Disability Tax Credit (DTC) and Registered Disability Savings Plan (RDSP) online workshop on Wednesday, April 7th at 6:00 pm – 7:30 pm Pacific time.
 This free workshop helped guardians of children with a learning disability understand the DTC, a non-refundable tax credit that helps persons with disabilities or their supporting persons reduce the amount of income tax they may have to pay.
 The RDSP is a savings plan that is intended to help parents and others save for the long-term financial security of a person who is eligible for the disability tax credit (DTC).
 Some families may be eligible for an initial RDSP grant through Vancouver Foundation.

-It has become her passion to assist individuals and parents with my expertise in applying for the Disability Tax Credit.
+It has become her passion to assist individuals and parents in applying for the Disability Tax Credit.
 The Disability Tax Credit is a federal program available for Canadians living with a disability or medical condition that effects their daily life.

 Provides help with Disability Tax Credit (DTC) and Registered Disability Savings Plan (RDSP).
 The RDSP introduced in 2007, is a powerful way for eligible people with disabilities to save for their long-term financial security.
 It also enables people to receive social assistance to protect assets and income.